Get Arty Artist, Ally, makes a home for her paper painted bugs.

 - Now we are going to use the double sided tape to secure the bugs onto the wire loops.

 - OK, now you will want to make more than one of each to let's get to it

-- Now its time to position when you want the bugs on your centrepiece inside the cloche.
+- Position where you want the bugs on your centrepiece inside the cloche.

 Tip: Make sure your wire isn’t longer than the cloche, because the bugs have to fit inside with the lid on.

-- Now stick one end of the florist wire into the foam ball, so your beetle should be sturdy and still floating in the air.
+- Stick one end of the florist wire into the foam ball, so your beetle should be sturdy and still floating in the air.

-- Next step is to grab your moss and cover the foam ball with it, carefully stretching the moss between the wires holding the beetles.
-Grab the hot glue gun and use this to secure the moss into place on the ball.
+- Grab your moss and cover the foam ball with it, carefully stretching the moss between the wires holding the beetles.
+Use hot glue gun to secure the moss into place on the ball.

-- Now, place the glass case over your cloche base and there you go!
+- Place the glass case over your cloche base and there you go!
 Your very own Bug Terrarium.